Efficient Parallel Algorithms for Hypergraph Matching: Algorithms for Hypergraph Matching

 \paragraph{Sum-CRCW PRAM Algorithm.} In Algorithm~\ref{alg:para:hypermatching:crcw}, we present a SUM-CRCW PRAM algorithm.
 In the SUM-CRCW model concurrent writes to the same variable are resolved as additions.
 Each round of the algorithm consists of four sub-phases.
 At the beginning of each round, the first phase (Line~\ref{crcw:line:weights:begin}-\ref{crcw:line:weights:end}) reassigns random weights to the edges.
 In the second phase, each vertex identifies the heaviest incident edge.
 The third phase adds all locally maximal edges to the matching and marks their adjacent vertices as newly completed (Line~\ref{crcw:line:mark_and_newly_completed:begin}-\ref{crcw:line:mark_and_newly_completed:end}).
 In the final phase, all newly completed vertices as well as their adjacent edges are marked as inactive (Line~\ref{crcw:line:mark_inactive:begin}-\ref{crcw:line:mark_inactive:end}).
 An edge is marked inactive by writing an arbitrary positive value and active edges can be identified by having zero as value in the status array of the edges.
 These four sub-phases are repeated until all edges are either included in the matching or marked as inactive.

 \textit{Running Time:} We divide the analysis of the running time into two main parts.
 First, we examine the time complexity of a single round.
 Then, leveraging the properties of the line graph, we establish an upper bound on the total number of rounds required.
-This results in the following theorem. \begin{theorem} Algorithm~\ref{alg:para:hypermatching:crcw} runs in $O(\log{m})$ time and \hbox{$O((\kappa + n) \log{m})$} work in combining CRCW PRAM \hbox{w.h.p.} \end{theorem} \begin{claim} The time per round is bounded by $O(1)$ with work $O(\kappa+n)$ on the Sum-CRCW PRAM model, where $\kappa$ is the sum of (vertex) degrees in the hypergraph. \end{claim}
+This results in the following theorem. \begin{theorem} Algorithm~\ref{alg:para:hypermatching:crcw} for cardinality matching runs in $O(\log{\log{\Delta}}\log{m})$ time and \hbox{$O(\kappa\log{m})$} work \hbox{w.h.p.}~in Sum-CRCW PRAM. \end{theorem} \begin{claim} The time per round is bounded by $O(\log{\log{\Delta}})$ with work $O(\kappa)$ on the Sum-CRCW PRAM model, where $\kappa$ is the sum of (vertex) degrees and $\Delta$ the maximum vertex degree in the hypergraph. \end{claim}

 \begin{proof} One round of Algorithm~\ref{alg:para:hypermatching:crcw} consists of four sub-phases. \\ In the first subphase, using $m$ PEs, randomization can be done in parallel in $O(1)$ time, incurring $O(m)$ work.
-In the second subphase, using up to $n\cdot (\Delta)^2$ PEs, the locally maximal edge for each vertex is found in $O(1)$ time by three steps.
-For each vertex we compute the $\Delta^2$ possible comparisons between adjacent edges in parallel.
-Then we can reduce them using the SUM operator.
-Finally using $\Delta$ processors we can write maximum from the processor assigned to the maximum edge non-concurrently.
+In the second subphase, we find the maximal adjacent edge in~$O(\log{\log{\Delta}})$ time using up to $\Delta/\log{\log{\Delta}}$ processors per vertex incurring in total~$O(\kappa)$ work, as described in~\cite{doi:10.1137/0204030}.
+Our naive implementation in the experiments finds this in~$\Delta$ steps using $O(n)$ processors.
 The subsequent part of the loop performs a concurrent write by incrementing $P[e]$, where $P$ is an array that stores the number of vertices for which an edge~$e$ is maximal.
-This loop requires $O(1)$ time while performing $O(\kappa + n)$ work.
+This loop requires $O(1)$ time while performing $O(\kappa)$ work.
 In the third subphase, using up to $\kappa$ PEs, marking vertices as newly completed can be done in $O(1)$ while using $O(\kappa)$ work.
 A concurrent write here is not needed since there is only one locally maximal edge per vertex.
-In the fourth subphase, using up to $\kappa + n$ PEs, the deactivation of edges may lead to concurrent writes and results in $O(1)$ time, incurring $O(\kappa + n)$ work.
-This results in an overall parallel running time of $O(1)$ using up to $n\cdot \Delta^2$ PEs and a total amount of work that is bounded by $O(\kappa + n)$. \end{proof}
+In the fourth subphase, using up to $\kappa$ PEs, the deactivation of edges may lead to concurrent writes and results in $O(1)$ time, incurring $O(\kappa)$ work.
+This results in an overall parallel running time of $O(\log{\log{\Delta}})$ using up to $n\Delta/\log{\log{\Delta}}$ PEs and a total amount of work that is bounded by $O(\kappa)$. \end{proof}

 The following claim shows that the number of rounds is only dependent on the number of hyperedges, completing the proof.